 - RRP: $159*

-Fiammetta offers gas, wood-fire and electric heaters within its extensive line up.
-This stone firepit features a black steel fire bowl with a mesh spark screen and a stone look GRC base, along with an iconic rough cast stone exterior made from heavy steel and magnesium oxide.
-Its stated to heat an area of 3m² and comes with a one-year warranty.
+Fiammetta offers gas, wood fire and electric heaters within its extensive lineup.
+This stone fire pit (LG909) features a black steel fire bowl with a mesh spark screen and a stone look GRC base.
+It also contains an 82.5cm diameter steel fire pit and 360° fire view.
 If you’re looking for a stylish firepit to add character and warmth to your outdoor entertaining area during the cooler months, you might like to consider this option.

 - RRP: $239*